ronaldbosma/blog/content/blog/deploy-azure-workbook-with-bicep/index.md

 ```

 When this script is executed, the `my-workbook.workbook` is loaded and we loop over every line performing the following transformations:
-1. Bicep property names are not surround by ", so we remove them from the property names.
+1. Remove the `"` that surrounds the property names.
+Bicep properties don't have these.
-1. Escape all occurences of ' with \`'.
-This will escape for instance a ' that is used in a query.
+1. Escape all occurences of `'` with \`.
+This will escape for instance a `'` that is used in a query.
-1. Bicep string values should be surround by ', so replace the " surround the values with a '.
-Also removing any trailing , at the end of the line.
+1. Surround string values with `'` instead of `"` and remove any trailing `,`
-1. Remove all trailing , that were skipped by the previous step (e.g. in case of non string property values).
+1. Remove all trailing `,` that were skipped by the previous step (e.g. in case of non string value)
-1. The " in values was escaped with a \ but now that the values are surround with a ' the escape character is no longer required and we remove it.
+1. Replace `\"` with `"`.
+The `"` in values was escaped but this is no longer necessary since the values are surround by `'`
-1. Remove the JSON schema property.
+1. Remove the JSON schema property
 1. Replace all environment specific values with variables/parameters.
 E.g. `my-api-management-dev` becomes `${apimResourceName}`.

 The result is a Bicep file that looks like [my-workbook-definition.bicep](https://github.com/ronaldbosma/blog-code-examples/tree/master/DeployAzureWorkbookWithBicep/exports/my-workbook-definition.bicep).